elves/elvish/website/src/ref/language.md

 # Output Capture

-Output capture is formed by putting parentheses around a code chunk.
-(A code chunk is zero or more commands or pipelines, and will be described later.)
+Output capture is formed by putting parentheses `()` around a [code chunk](#code-chunk).
 It redirects the output of the chunk into an internal pipe, and evaluates to all the values that have been output.

 ```elvish-transcript
 ~> + 1 10 100